-However, the number of parameters will be very large when we directly solve the problem.
-Too large the number of parameters causes a high computational cost.
-Moreover, it is not possible to discover the inherent relationships between the variables in each mode simply by solving the problem (\ref{eq:CCA_max_problem_rplc_ast}).
+However, the number of parameters will be very large when we try to solve this problem directly.
+This large number of parameters result in a high computational cost.
+Moreover, it may not be possible to discover the inherent relationships between the variables in each mode simply by solving the problem (\ref{eq:CCA_max_problem_rplc_ast}).

-To solve the optimization problem efficiently and identify the inherent relationships, the maximization problem (\ref{eq:CCA_max_problem_rplc_ast}) can be decomposed into the following mode-wise maximization problem. \begin{lemma} \textit{ The optimal value of the parameters $\mat{V}^{(k)}$ for $k = 1, 2, \dots, M$ can be obtained by solving the following maximization problem for each mode }
+To solve the maximization problem efficiently and identify the inherent relationships, the maximization problem (\ref{eq:CCA_max_problem_rplc_ast}) can be decomposed into the mode-wise maximization problems represented in the following lemma. \begin{lemma} \textit{ An estimate of the parameters $\mat{V}^{(k)}$ for $k = 1, 2, \dots, M$ in the maximization problem \eqref{eq:CCA_max_problem_rplc_ast} can be obtained by solving the following maximization problem for each mode: }

-\end{lemma} By summarizing the terms unrelated to $\mat{V}^{(k)}$ in the maximization problem (\ref{eq:MCCA_max_problem_reformulated}), we can obtain the following maximization problem for $k$-mode.
+\end{lemma} However, we cannot simultaneously solve this problem for $\mat{V}^{(k)}, k=1,2, \dots, M$.
+Thus, by summarizing the terms unrelated to $\mat{V}^{(k)}$ in the maximization problem (\ref{eq:MCCA_max_problem_reformulated}), we can obtain the maximization problem for $k$-th mode:

 where $\mat{M}(\mat{V}^{(k)}) = \sum_{g=1}^G w_{(g)}^{(-k)} \mat{S}_{(g)}^{(k)} \mat{V}^{(k)} \trans{{\mat{V}^{(k)}}} \mat{S}_{(g)}^{(k)}$, in which $w_{(g)}^{(-k)}$ is given by